natyusha/ShokoRelay.bundle/README.md

 > [!IMPORTANT]
 > Only do this when you are happy with the metadata for the series to be merged as you will be unable to correctly refresh it without splitting the series apart first.

+**Alternate Episode Ordering**
+It is quite common for anime to have multiple ways of grouping the episodes into seasons.
+This includes: DVD/BD ordering, stream site listings or even manga story arcs.
+If you used Shoko while it still had TvDB support you may find that series in your Plex library are grouping differently than they used to be.
+Using Bleach as an example you can see that [TMDB](https://www.themoviedb.org/tv/30984-bleach/seasons) doesn't split the original run into seasons while [TvDB](https://thetvdb.com/series/bleach#seasons) does.
+Fortunately, TMDB's "[Episode Groups](https://www.themoviedb.org/tv/30984-bleach/episode_groups)" page provides alternate ordering options (including TvDB's) in case you would like to use one of them instead.

+If you have "Download Alternate Ordering" enabled under Shoko's "TMDB Download Options" this can be achieved used Shoko's v3 API (WebUI support forthcoming).

+> [!NOTE]
+> If you select an alternate order for a series TMDB season posters will no longer be automatically added to Plex as those are only for the default seasons.

 ### Combining Episodes
 Sometimes you may encounter a single episode which is split across multiple files.
 In order to ensure that all of the files are treated as a single entity you can follow Plex's [Naming Conventions](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/#toc-6).
-For an ideal playback experience, it is recommended to merge these types of files together.
+For an ideal playback experience however, it is recommended to merge these types of files together.

 ### Minimum Tag Weight
 Many tags on AniDB use a [3 Star Weight System](https://wiki.anidb.net/Tags#Star-rating_-_the_Weight_system) which represents a value from 0 (no stars) to 600 (3 stars) and determines how relevant the tag is to the series it is applied to.
 By setting this value you can filter out tags below a certain star threshold if desired.